10 Correlation and regression

 # significant, with males typically getting 7.3 points more than females.

-1. Create a multivariate analysis to look at the impact of gender ST004D01T and parental involvement PARINVOL on reading scores.
+1. Create a multivariable analysis to look at the impact of gender ST004D01T and parental involvement PARINVOL on reading scores.
 What is wrong with this model, how could you improve this model?

 answer